-III.A.7.
+III.A.9.
 Gantt Chart

 The project in MSE 480 should create a timeline to complete the project through the end of MSE 489.
 This timeline should take the form of a Gantt Chart.
+In the final project, a revised Gantt Chart corresponding to what actually took place should be provided.

-III.A.8.
+III.A.10.
 References